pomerium/pomerium/docs/enterprise/install/quickstart.md

 ## Initial Configuration

-Like the open-source Pomerium base, Pomerium Enterprise Console is configured through a single config file, located at `/etc/pomerium-console/config.yaml`.
+Like the open-source Pomerium base, Pomerium Enterprise is configured through a single config file, located at `/etc/pomerium-console/config.yaml`.

 ### Update Pomerium